 Children with cleft lip with or without cleft palate face a variety of challenges, depending on the type and severity of the cleft.

-- Difficulty feeding your baby.
+- Difficulty feeding.
 One of the most immediate concerns after birth is feeding.
-While most babies with cleft lip can breast-feed, a cleft palate can make sucking difficult or cause gagging or breast milk to come out through the nose.
-Your health care team will discuss feeding strategies with you, such as using a special bottle nipple.
+While most babies with cleft lip can breast-feed, a cleft palate may make sucking difficult.

 - Dental problems.
-If the cleft extends through the upper gum, tooth development will likely be affected.
-Ask your doctor whether your child should see a pediatric dentist who can monitor tooth development and oral health from an early age.
+If the cleft extends through the upper gum, tooth development may be affected.

 - Speech difficulties.
 Because the palate is used in forming sounds, the development of normal speech can be affected by a cleft palate.
-Your doctor may refer you to a speech pathologist who can evaluate your child and provide speech therapy.
+Speech may sound too nasal.

 - Challenges of coping with a medical condition.
 Children with clefts may face social, emotional and behavioral problems due to differences in appearance and the stress of intensive medical care.

 - Wilkins-Haug L. Etiology, prenatal diagnosis, obstetrical management and recurrence of orofacial clefts. http://www.uptodate.com/home.
 Accessed May 12, 2015.

 - Crockett DJ, et al. Cleft lip and palate.
 Facial Plastic Surgery Clinics of North America.
 2014;22:573.